Impact of the Rotation and Compactness of Progenitors on the Mass of Black Holes: Methods

+In the previous version of {\sc sevn}, the criterion based on compactness and the two-parameter criterion were implemented in a non-self-consistent way, because the table of compactness $\xi{}_{2.5}$ and that of $M_4$ and $\mu{}_4$ were calculated through the {\sc mesa} code \citep{paxton2011,paxton2013,paxton2015}, while stellar evolution was derived from {\sc parsec}.
 Here, we update the treatment of compactness in a self-consistent way.
 In fact, compactness can be calculated directly from {\sc franec} models, because they are evolved up to the onset of core collapse\footnote{\cite{oconnor2011} adopt compactness at bounce, but \cite{ugliano2012} show that compactness at the onset of collapse is consistent with compactness at bounce and is much easier to estimate.
 Hereafter, we refer to compactness at the onset of collapse.}.

 \cite{limongi2018} have shown that there is a strong correlation between compactness and carbon-oxygen mass at the onset of collapse (see their Figure~21) and this correlation is not significantly affected by stellar rotation.
 Thus, in our new version of {\sc sevn}, we interpolate compactness among stellar models by using the following fitting formula: